 - There are no restrictions on the number of times an agency can apply for a Safety Enhancement Stipend.
 Any agency that receives a SES award is asked to wait one quarter before reapplying.

-- All requests must be submitted to the 100 Club of Arizona via the SES-Request-Form.
+- All requests must be submitted to the 100 Club of Arizona via our online application portal, linked below.

 - All requests must come from the department head of the requesting agency or a designee.